psathyrella/partis/docs/subcommands.md

 #### germline sets

 By default partis infers a germline set for each sample during parameter caching, using as a starting point the germline sets in data/germlines.
-The resulting per-sample germline sets are written as three fasta files and a meta-info csv to `<--parameter-dir>/hmm/germline-sets`.
+The resulting per-sample germline sets are written both to the output yaml file (if you've set `--outfname`), and to `<--parameter-dir>/hmm/germline-sets` (as three fasta files and a meta-info csv).

 By default, this only looks for alleles that are separated by point mutations from existing genes.
 This is appropriate for humans, and probably for mice and macaque as well, since the known germline sets are fairly complete.